B.A., Trinity Hall, University of Cambridge

 D.Phil., University of Sussex

-Barringer was curator with Andrew Wilton, ‘American Sublime: Landscape Painting in the United States, 1825-1880’ (London: Tate; Philadelphia, Minneapolis, 2002).
-With Gillian Forrester and Barbaro Martinez-Ruiz, he curated ‘Art and Emancipation in Jamaica: Isaac Mendes Belisario and his Worlds’, (Yale, 2007).
+Barringer was curator with Andrew Wilton, American Sublime: Landscape Painting in the United States, 1825-1880 (London: Tate; Philadelphia, Minneapolis, 2002).
+With Gillian Forrester and Barbaro Martinez-Ruiz, he curated Art and Emancipation in Jamaica: Isaac Mendes Belisario and his Worlds, (Yale, 2007).
 The accompanying book was awarded the Alfred Barr Prize of the College Art Association.
-With Alison Smith and Jason Rosenfeld, he curated ‘Pre-Raphaelites: Victorian Avant-Garde at Tate Britain’, London; National Gallery of Art, Washington DC; Pushkin Museum, Moscow; Mori Arts Center, Toyko, and Palazzo Chiablese, Turin, 2012-13.
-He was curator of ‘Pastures Green and Dark, Satanic Mills’, an exhibition of landscape painting from the National Museum of Wales at Princeton University Art Museum and other venues in 2015-16.
-In 2018 he was curator, with Elizabeth Kornhauser, of ‘Thomas Cole’s Journey: Atlantic Crossings’ at the Metropolitan Museum of Art and the National Gallery in London.
-He also worked with a Yale team to curate ‘Picturesque and Sublime: Thomas Cole’s Transatlantic Inheritance’ at the Thomas Cole Historic Site in Catskill, NY.
-Most recently he co-curated Unto This Last: Two Hundred Years of John Ruskin with Tara Contractor, Victoria Hepburn Judith Stapleton and Courtney S. Long (Yale Center for British Art, 2019).
-In 2019-22 an exhibition co-curated with Victoria Osborne and Martin Ellis, ‘Radical Victorians’ toured the USA.
+With Alison Smith and Jason Rosenfeld, he curated Pre-Raphaelites: Victorian Avant-Garde at Tate Britain, London; National Gallery of Art, Washington DC; Pushkin Museum, Moscow; Mori Arts Center, Toyko, and Palazzo Chiablese, Turin, 2012-13.
+He was curator of Pastures Green and Dark, Satanic Mills at Princeton University Art Museum and other US venues in 2015-16.
+In 2018 he was curator, with Elizabeth Kornhauser, of Thomas Cole’s Journey: Atlantic Crossings at the Metropolitan Museum of Art and the National Gallery in London.
+He also worked with a Yale team to curate Picturesque and Sublime: Thomas Cole’s Transatlantic Inheritance at the Thomas Cole Historic Site in Catskill, NY, and in 2019 he curated Unto This Last: Two Hundred Years of John Ruskin with Tara Contractor, Victoria Hepburn Judith Stapleton and Courtney S. Long (Yale Center for British Art and Watts Gallery).
+In 2019-22 an exhibition co-curated with Victoria Osborne and Martin Ellis, Radical Victorians toured the USA.
 All these exhibitions were accompanied by publications.
 He is a member of the curatorial team for Preraffaelliti: Un Rinascimento Moderno / Pre-Raphaelites: A Modern Renaissance, to be presented at the Musei di San Domenico in Forlì (Emilia Romagna, Italy) in 2024.

-Tim Barringer has served as advisor or co-advisor for 25 completed Ph.D. dissertations at Yale, served as Director of Undergraduate Studies, Director of Graduate Studies and, for six years until 2021, as Chair of the History of Art Department.
+Tim Barringer has served as advisor or co-advisor for 31 completed Ph.D. dissertations at Yale, served as Director of Undergraduate Studies, Director of Graduate Studies and, for six years until 2021, as Chair of the History of Art Department.
 He was winner of the Sarai Ribicoff teaching prize in 2004.

 Areas of PhD supervision include: British Art since 1700; Victorian visual culture; Art of the British Empire, especially the Anglophone Caribbean, Australasia and Indian subcontinent; American nineteenth-century painting; museum history.
-Tim Barringer will not be accepting new students to begin in Fall 2022.